Creating Course Videos

 Works on most computer and mobile internet browsers within eClass.

 Pressing the Big Blue Button is as easy as adding the eClass embedded plug-in to your course.
 As an activity Instructors can hold online sessions while recording the session for future reference.

 External to eClass:

-Listed below are several of the Office of Online Learning’s recommended video creation tools external to eClass.
+Listed below are several of the Office of Digital Learning and Instructional Design Services’s recommended video creation tools external to eClass.
 Their resource websites, computer programs and companion app(lications) are listed with them for your instructional use.
 Please make sure you cite the resource correctly when using any of these materials.

 It allows the user to record themselves in video or audio settings and split the view with a webcam and desktop view to allow students to see their instructor while learning in an online environment.

 Camtasia’s functionality lies in it’s ability to record what is viewed on your computer screen as well as a webcam view.

 PowerPoint was created in 1987 with the intent to make presentations more effective and more intuitive to make.

 Instructors can now take it further by taking their presentations and turning them into video lectures.
 To do this please watch our video* on how to record your lecture notes over your slides, turn them into videos and then upload them to YouTube** to be used in eClass.

 Works on Windows and Mac computers, as well as online in most internet browsers and associated mobile app(lications).
 We recommend creating your video on a computer for a more stable experience.